Mobile Affiliate Marketing: How It Works

 What Is Mobile Affiliate Marketing?

-Mobile affiliate marketing can be described as any form of performance-based advertising where one earns commission by promoting someone else’s product on their own site, app, social media account, etc., whether that be through paid advertisement or otherwise.
+Affiliate mobile marketing can be described as any form of performance-based advertising where one earns commission by promoting someone else’s product on their own site, app, social media account, etc., whether that be through paid advertisement or otherwise.

 The traffic specifically comes from mobile, which means the users are either using a tablet or a smartphone.
 The ad appears through an internet browser or any mobile application such as social media apps and games.
 It can also be from push notifications.

-Introduction to Mobile Affiliate Marketing
+Introduction to Affiliate Mobile Marketing

 Let’s start our mobile affiliate marketing guide with an introduction to this world.